 To pay your estimated self-employment taxes, pay on or before the deadline through the IRS Direct Pay platform or fill out a 1040-ES payment voucher and mail it along with a check for the owed amount to the corresponding IRS address for your state.

 Throughout the year, maintain a tidy record of your business earnings, including all invoices fulfilled by clients and relevant bank statements.
 It’s best to keep your business and personal banking separate, even as a sole proprietor, so there is separation between you and your business financially.

 Just as you keep your earnings organized throughout the year, you should also make sure you have a record of all tax write-offs that you intend to deduct on your annual tax return.

 Have this form filled out and ready to go when clients ask for it.
 They can’t send you Form 1099-MISC without it, so it’s helpful to have it filed away so you can quickly share your copy when a client requests.

 If you made at least $400 in non-employment income this year, you must file annual taxes as an independent contractor using Schedule C. This is where those well-kept records of your business earnings and deductions will be vital to ensure you avoid overpaying taxes, and only pay what you owe.
 If you accurately paid your quarterly taxes, ideally you won’t owe anything and may even receive a tax refund!

 How to Make Filing Taxes Easier

 Keeping all of your income and deductions and forms organized can feel like a lot, but with the right tools in your toolkit, it’s actually quite simple!
-Lili’s Tax Optimizer tools help you categorize your expenses, automatically sets aside a percentage of your income for taxes, and pre-fills your Schedule C form for you, making tax season woes a thing of the past.
+Lili’s Tax Preparation software help you categorize your expenses, automatically sets aside a percentage of your income for taxes, and pre-fills your Schedule C form for you, making tax season woes a thing of the past.